sotirispittokopitis/Rep1/README.md

 # ZKP on XRPL
-- Use existing crypto libraries to implement ZKP for XRP payment transactions.
+- Use existing libraries to implement ZKP for XRP payment transactions.

 # Table of Contents
 1. [Overview of the Project](#Overview-of-the-Project)